Hillary Clinton aides worried about private email use in 2011

 Mills, who said hackers had attempted to infiltrate her email, wrote, “I am not sure we want to telegraph how much folks do or don’t do off state mail (because) it may encourage others who are out there,” Mills wrote.

-The Republican National Committee, which has accused Clinton of jeopardizing sensitive government information and national security, picked up on the thread, saying it undercut Clinton’s assertion that her server was more secure than government email.
+The Republican National Committee picked up on the thread, saying it undercut Clinton’s assertion that her server was more secure than government email.

-Two months after that email exchange, Clinton received what appears to be ordinary spam.
-The emails purported to be a notice of a speeding violation from the New York State Department of Motor Vehicles.

-The messages appeared to contain attachments that were used in a large-scale spam campaign that August 2011 news reports said spread malware that could give attackers control of infected systems.
+Clinton has apologized for her email arrangement but also has complained that the “drip, drip, drip” of incremental revelations and unflattering headlines from the emails were out of her control.

 Opinion polls show voters have lingering questions about her use of the private server, and her lead over top rival Bernie Sanders, a U.S. senator from Vermont, has dwindled amid the controversy.